Nanousis/RiscY/README.md

   - **Display Output**: Connect via HDMI or the 40-pin LVDS display.
   - **Input Devices**: Use a USB keyboard through the softcore microcontroller interface.

+## Documentation

+You can also see the documentation of our project [(https://nanousis.com/riscY/documentation/)](https://nanousis.com/riscY/documentation/)

 ## Dependencies

 - **Gowin IDE** (version 1.9.10 or higher): [Download Here](https://www.gowinsemi.com/en/download/)